Moroccan Couscous with roasted vegetables and chickpeas. A tasty, spiced Moroccan couscous recipe packed with North African flavours.

 - Make the couscous, add the stock to the couscous, stir well.
 The couscous should absorb all the stock.
 Cover the couscous with clingfilm or something similar and leave for about 10 minutes.

 - Make the dressing, add all the spices, garlic, lemon zest and juice to a small bowl and stir.
 Whisk in the lemon juice and extra virgin oil to the spice mixture.

-- Add the chickpeas.
-Pour the dressing into the bowl.
+- Pour the dressing into the bowl.
 Then add all the roasted veggies and the apricot and mix well.

 - Finally, add the herbs and mix well again.

 How to Serve Moroccan Couscous:

 I like to serve this in a large serving dish, I add blanched almonds and pomegranate seeds just before serving.
 This is a great dish for putting in the middle of the table so everyone can help themselves.
 It’s a great side dish, serve it with some grilled halloumi, baked feta, or with a vegetable tagine.
 Or have it on its own, I like to make this for school lunches or as a pack-up for a road trip.